-- 8.1.1 The procedure at the Hearing will be as follows: - (i) applicant to make statement in support of his/ her application; - (ii) supporter(s) to make statement; - (iii) objector(s) to make statement; - (iv) any local ward Councillor who wishes to address the Panel in opposition to or support of the application; - (v) Planning officer(s) to address the Panel; - (vi) applicant to sum up his/ her case, provided remaining allocated time is available; and - (vii) Panel Members may seek further clarification from the Planning officer(s) and discuss the application.
-All questions are put through the Chair to the Planning officer(s), but there may be circumstances where the Planning officer(s) recommend that the question should be more appropriately addressed by the applicant or an objector or supporter.
+8.1.1 The procedure at the Hearing will be as follows:

+- (i) Chair introduces Agenda Item; - (ii) Planning Officer(s) to address the Panel; - (iii) Representees to address the Panel; - (iv) Applicant or agent to address Panel (only if representees address the Panel, unless Major or National development); - (v) Panel Members may seek further clarification from the Planning Officer(s) and discuss the application.
+All questions are put through the Chair to the Planning Officer(s), but there may be circumstances where the Planning Officer(s) recommend that the question should be more appropriately addressed by the applicant or representee; - (vi) Panel progresses to determination of item.